Huntermuze/muze/README.md

-# muze
+# MuZe
-A custom language written in Java for fun.
+MuZE is a a custom, interpreter-based language written in the Java language for fun.